shariq1989/cookbook/content/recipe/Georgian_Soup.md

 {{< figure src="/images/gcs5.jpg" class="instructionFigure">}}

 5. Add the chicken and any accumulated juices.
 Do not simmer once the eggs are in the mixture.
-Taste and season with salt and pepper.
+Taste and season with salt, pepper, and red chili flakes.

 {{< figure src="/images/gcs6.jpg" class="instructionFigure">}}